bytecodealliance/lucet/README.md

 Lucet is developed and tested on Linux.
 We expect it to work on any POSIX system which supports ELF.

-Experimentally, we have shown that supporting Mac OS (which uses the mach-o executable format instead of ELF) is possible, but it is not supported at this time.
+Experimentally, we have shown that supporting Mac OS (which uses the Mach-O executable format instead of ELF) is possible, but it is not supported at this time.